capreolina/rangifer_diary/082/README.md

 <details>
 <summary>Footnotes for “woosers”</summary>

-\*At least, “ultimate challenge” in the context of version 62 of GMS — nevermind the fact that MapleLegends has added [Neo Tokyo](https://maplelegends.com/lib/map?id=802000200) and [Pink Bean](https://maplelegends.com/lib/monster?id=8820001)…
+\*At least, “ultimate challenge” in the context of version 62 of GMS — never mind the fact that MapleLegends has added [Neo Tokyo](https://maplelegends.com/lib/map?id=802000200) and [Pink Bean](https://maplelegends.com/lib/monster?id=8820001)…

 </details>